 Radiologic Technology: A.S.

-- Units earned at other colleges and universities, from AP, Military, CLEP, etc., will not be considered in determining registration priorities.
+Units earned at other colleges and universities, from AP, Military, CLEP, etc., are not considered in determining registration priorities.

-- Enrollment in courses and programs may be limited to students meeting properly established prerequisites and co-requisites.
+Enrollment in courses and programs are limited to students meeting properly established prerequisites and co-requisites.